BestTimesToVisit.com Logo

 When is the absolute best time to visit Tehran, and what should I pack for it?

-For me, the sweet spot is definitely spring (April-May) or autumn (September-October).
-The weather is glorious – think mild temperatures perfect for exploring the city's parks and bustling bazaars.
-Pack layers, as evenings can still be a bit cool, and comfortable walking shoes are a must.
-Don't forget a headscarf for women, as it's required in public spaces, and perhaps a light shawl for more formal occasions.
+For me, the sweet spot is definitely spring (April-May) or early autumn (September-October).
+The weather is glorious – think mild temperatures perfect for exploring the bustling bazaars and beautiful parks without the intense summer heat or winter chill.
+Pack layers; a light jacket or shawl is essential for evenings, and comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot.

 Ready to Plan Your Trip?